-The bad news about visceral fat is that it can accumulate quickly.
+The bad news about visceral fat is that it can build up quickly.
 The good news about visceral fat is that regular moderate physical activity can help prevent it and regular vigorous physical activity can help get rid of it.

 Your genetic makeup is responsible for some of the amount of visceral fat you carry.
 Nevertheless, research shows that both your diet and your level of physical activity contribute to your level of visceral fat.
 People who consume large amounts of calories and people who perform little or no physical activity are likely to have high stores of visceral fat.

 Short of talking to a physician into performing an MRI on your abdomen, how do you know how much of this unhealthy fat you have?
 Check your waistline.
 A trim waistline is a good indicator that you don’t have a large build-up of visceral fat.
 The National Institutes of Health (NIH) has set the following cutoff points to identify people who are at high risk of developing obesity-related diseases:

 |Women||Greater than 88 centimeters (35 inches)|

 If your measurements fall above these cutoff points, there is a good chance that you are carrying a dangerous amount of visceral fat.
 Even if your waist circumference does not exceed the cutoff value, making an effort to reduce your waistline can still significantly improve your health.

 Increased visceral fat, which builds up deep within the abdomen to surround organs like the liver and insulin-generating pancreas, can pose certain dangers to health, especially in those with a body mass index (BMI) above 30 kg/m 2 (kilograms/meter squared) .
 Although men are more likely to be at risk than women of developing certain diseases, both should be aware of the dangers: